Taron people: History

 The Tarons have received their name from their original homeland, the headwaters of the Taron River (Derong/Dulong).
 Leaving their original homeland around 200 years ago, the Tarons moved into Burma territory through the Thalalarkha mountain pass.

 They settled in Kachin State, in the lower Adunlaung River valley in the Naung Mun Township of Putao District.
 The landscape is dense forests and difficult terrain, with torrential streams and snow-clad mountains that are home to rare wild animals such as the blue sheep and the leaf deer.

-In the 1960s, a Burmese research expedition found over 50 pure-blood pygmies, and although cases of congenital iodine deficiency syndrome, intellectual disability, goiter, spasticism and other physical and mental ailments were noted, they felt as though the community would sustain itself.
+In the 1960s, a Burmese research expedition found over 50 pure-blood pygmies, and although cases of congenital iodine deficiency syndrome, intellectual disability, goiter, spasticity and other physical and mental ailments were noted, they felt as though the community would sustain itself.

 A 1997 field trip commissioned by the Kachin State Peace and Development Council revealed that only eight individuals of pure Taron stock remained.
 It makes the Taron one of the most highly endangered human populations in the world today.

 Alan Rabinowitz visited their village to learn about the Taron pygmies in the late 1990s, and discovered the fate of the tribe.
 Dawi, age 39, the youngest remaining pure-blood Taron, explained that Taron babies were being born with increasingly severe birth defects, without any known cause.
 The Taron elders decided that their population would go extinct rather than risk any more misshapen children.
 As a child, Dawi's father demanded that he would not marry or have children.
 Rabinowitz's visit was followed by anthropologist P. Christiaan Klieger of the California Academy of Sciences in 2003.
 Then, Dawi announced he would travel to Tibet or Yunnan in order to search for a wife, since many Taron/Dulong people lived there.